TempoQuestInc/AceCAST-Docs/README.md

 # AceCAST-Docs
-Read the docs source for the AceCAST documentation webpage.
+Read the docs source for the AceCAST technical documentation webpage.

 Currently under development.